 Started by a ragtag team of kids, Avant-Youth is a multimedia lifestyle newsmagazine for young Georgians, founded with the following principles:

-6. To be with you.
-We stay present in the community, because good journalism is about publishing for the people, and that can only be done in a meaningful way if we hang out.
+We stay present in the community, because good journalism is about publishing for the people – and that can only be done in a meaningful way if we hang out.

 These questions matter, and we care a lot about young people like ourselves that have struggled from a lack of answers.
 We want (and will deliver) news and information you can act on.

-We want to show how much we care about our communities, and that means sharing knowledge through any form we can think of, with the end result being a more powerful and fulfilled audience.
+To look out for the community means to share knowledge through any form we can think of, with the end result being a more powerful, fulfilled audience.

-Avant-Youth publishes twice a week: Tuesdays and Thursdays.
+Avant-Youth publishes twice a week: Sundays and Wednesdays.